ccooper1982/ali/README.md

   - Desktop: Not an exhaustive selection
   - Server: Only if significantly different from minimal (i.e. not just minimal + packages + config)
 - Configs:
-  - Save config to file
+  - Save install config to file
-  - Open with config:
+  - Open install config, to either:
-    - Populating fields
-    - Auto install
+    - Start UI, populate fields but don't install
+    - No UI, check mounts are valid then installs without prompt

+## Build
+TODO